stemDaniel/microservices-chat/backend/README.md

 **BUSINESS RULES**

+- [ ] The user should not be able to sign in with a nickname that does not exists;
 - [ ] The user should not be able to sign in with a incorrect set of nickname and password;

 ## Create new rooms